Natesa, knatesa at gmail.com : I really liked your Rasgolla recipe, this is the only recipe that turned out well. Thank you.

 - 1 cup water

-- In a deep pan take milk and heat it over medium heat until it is about to boil.
+- In a deep skillet, take milk and heat it over medium heat until it is about to boil.
 Add vinegar and stir well.
 Paneer will separate out.
-Drain off all the water and wash paneer with fresh water.
-Transfer the paneer in a cloth of about 1 foot size and twist it to drain out all the water.
-This is home made paneer recipe (cheese recipe).
+Drain off all the water.
+Wash paneer with fresh water.
+Transfer the paneer in a muslin cloth of about 1 foot size and twist it to drain out all the water.
+This is home made paneer recipe.

 - Put the paneer in a bowl, add the flour and baking soda (optional) and knead with the palm of your hand to make it smooth and soft.